metabrainz/picard-docs/usage/submit_isrcs.rst

 2. Select :menuselection:`"File --> Submit ISRCs"` or click the "Submit ISRCs" button if you have it included in your action toolbar.

 3. Picard will check the ISRCs and present a list of all tracks and their ISRCs.
+By default, all tracks with new ISRCs that have passed validation will be selected for submission.

-4. Review the list, select the tracks you want to submit, and click "Submit" to submit the ISRCs to the MusicBrainz database.
+4. Review the list, deselect any tracks you do not want to submit, and click "Submit" to submit the ISRCs to the MusicBrainz database.

 .. only:: not latex